“I just turned my back for a minute and mom had wandered off. She usually walks so slowly, but when she wanted to get away she became a track star!”

 In most cases, the person is found quickly and safely, but sometimes the results can be tragic.
 No wonder wandering is such a concern!

-“I’ve met families who can no longer get a good night’s sleep out of fear that the person with dementia will go out the front door in the middle of the night,” says Paul Hogan, chairman of Home Instead.
+“I’ve met families who can no longer get a good night’s sleep out of fear that the person with dementia will go out the front door in the middle of the night,” says Dr. Lakelyn Hogan, gerontologist and caregiver advocate for Home Instead.
 “It’s exhausting and tough to live in this state of constant worry.”

-Home Instead’s Alzheimer’s and Other Dementias Training Program stresses the importance of creating a safe environment.
+Home Instead’s Person-Centered Care Training for Alzheimer’s Disease and Other Dementias stresses the importance of creating a safe environment.
 To minimize opportunities to wander, follow these tips from Home Instead:

 - Make your home safe.
 Put deadbolts high and out of reach.
 Put a sign on the bathroom door or leave the light on at night if the family member is looking for the bathroom.
 Alarm doors and windows, or consider investing in an alarmed mat that goes off when someone gets out of bed.